yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ### Task 3: Apply prompt engineering in chat playground

-n this task, you will examine how prompt engineering improves model responses in the playground by experimenting with prompts, such as writing a Python app for animals with fun names.
+In this task, you will examine how prompt engineering improves model responses in the playground by experimenting with prompts, such as writing a Python app for animals with fun names.

 1. In [Azure OpenAI Studio](https://oai.azure.com/?azure-portal=true), navigate to the **Chat** playground in the left pane.
 1. In the **Setup** section at the top, enter `You are a helpful AI assistant` as the system message and click on **Apply changes** and subsequently click on **Continue**.